tmtsoftware/csw/docs/src/main/commons/apps.md

 `csw-location-server` should be running.

 A shell script has been provided to make the starting of services more convenient for developers.
-This script will start the Location Service, and then a set of CSW Services that a developer may make use of.
+This script will start the Location Service, and then a set of CSW services that a developer may make use of.
 All services are started by default, but specific services can be started using the command line options (see below).

 Assuming that developer has downloaded `csw-apps-<some-version>.zip` from [csw releases](https://github.com/tmtsoftware/csw/releases)